nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 12.1 Backing Up the System Configuration

 To back up the configuration, follow these steps.
-1. On the tab Settings, select Back Up and Restore sub-tab.
+1. On the Settings tab, select Back Up and Restore sub-tab.
 2. Click Back up config. to start the backup process.
 3. When done, the configuration backup file appears in the list of configuration backup files.

 ## 12.2 Restoring the System Configuration in the User Interface

 To restore configuration, follow these steps.
-1. On the tab Settings, select Back Up and Restore sub-tab.
+1. On the Settings tab, select Back Up and Restore sub-tab.
 2. Select a file from the list of configuration backup files and click Restore.
 3. Confirm to proceed.
 4. A popup notification shows after the restore whether the restoring was successful or not.

 If something goes wrong while restoring the configuration it is possible to revert back to the old configuration.
 Central Server stores so called pre-restore configuration automatically to `/var/lib/xroad/conf_prerestore_backup.tar`.
-Either move it to `/var/lib/xroad/backup/` folder and utilize the user interface to restore it or use the command line interface described in the next chapter.
+Move it to `/var/lib/xroad/backup/` folder and use the command line interface described in the next chapter (some specific switches with the restore command is required).

 ## 12.3 Restoring the Configuration from the Command Line